rage/programming-23/data/part-5/1-more-lists.md

 ## Lists with different types of data

-In the previous part we mainly handled lists with integer items, but in fact any types of values can be stored in lists.
+In the previous part we mainly handled lists with integer items, but any types of values can be stored in lists.
 A list of strings could look like this:

 ```python
 names = ["Marlyn", "Ruth", "Paul"]